MicrosoftDocs/win32-pr.pt-br/desktop-src/WMP/wmplibiwmplibrary-iwmplibrary-mediacollection--vb-and-c.md

 ## <a name="property-value"></a>Valor da propriedade

-Uma interface WMPLib.
-IWMPMediaCollection para a biblioteca atual.
+Uma interface WMPLib.IWMPMediaCollection para a biblioteca atual.

 ## <a name="requirements"></a>Requisitos